Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 - If Elway wasn't a famous, beloved Hall of Fame quarterback, would he receive more criticism for the fact that the Broncos roster has been quietly eroding since the Super Bowl?
 I think we all know the answer there.

 - When will we see him play again?
-Will it be too late for the Colts?
-Or will it be too soon for Luck: Rushing him back to save pace would, after all, be par for the organization’s course?
+Will it be too late for the Colts or will it be too soon for Luck?
+Rushing him back to save pace would, after all, be par for the organization's course.

 - Without Luck, are the Colts just the Jets of the Midwest?
 If they join the ranks of dedicated bottom-feeders, what will it do for competitive balance?
 After all, three or four teams "tanking," all of them in the AFC, will result in some wacky standings and is almost certain to impact playoff berths.